Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 | **Field Migrations** | `--pages` `--forms` `--custom-tables` |
 | **Widget Migrations** | `--pages` |
 | **Widget Property Migrations** | `--pages` |

+### How Custom Migrations Are Applied

+The Kentico Migration Tool uses a handler-based architecture where handlers automatically call your custom migrations during data transformation.
+You do not interact with handlers directly—simply register your migrations and they will be invoked automatically.

+Custom migrations are called during transformation:

+1. **Selection** - The tool checks your migration's `ShallMigrate()` method
+2. **Ranking** - Lowest rank wins if multiple migrations match
+3. **Execution** - If selected, your transformation method runs

+**Execution during page migration:**

+As multiple custom migrations run during the `--pages` migration, custom migrations execute in the following order for each page:

+1. Content item directors control overall behavior (e.g., dropping pages, converting to widgets, handling linked pages)
+2. Widget migrations and widget property migrations transform Page Builder content
+3. Field migrations transform page field values

+After all pages are migrated, the tool performs a final pass to update `TreePath` properties (converting `NodeAliasPath` references).
+This happens automatically and doesn't require custom migration logic.

 ## Implementation Guides